KevinRSX/memory-gapbs/docs/index.md

 - what pages should be offloaded to the CXL (lower tier) memory?
 -  how do different processors behave in a tiered-memory system with multiple page sizes?

-## Resources

-We will use the Entropy server provided by the Parallel Data Lab to conduct the experiment.
-We will use modified versions of [QEMU](https://www.qemu.org/) and [The Structural Simulation Toolkit](https://sst-simulator.org/}) to simulate the hardware environment we need.
-We will use the GAP Benchmark Suite to run the parallel graph applications with OpenMPI.
+## Central Problem - What is Hot?

+Four requirements of hotness:

+- Tracked in a fine granularity
+- Low overhead of tracking
+- Low overhead of a decision policy
+- Need per-process hotness to ensure fairness

+Take a look at Section 3 in the [final report](./15618_report.pdf) for how we tackle these requirements!

-## Goals and Deliverables
+## Evaluation Goals

-This project is composed of two parts.
-The first part is an analysis of parallel graph applications running on tiered-memory systems with different page sizes.
-This part will motivate a need for a set of smart memory management policies in this environment.
-In the second part, we will propose an algorithm for smartly managing page sizes based on the page access temperature gathered from a novel technique called **hotness walk**.
-In both parts, we will compare work balance and memory access patterns across different processors, and describe how the environment and our algorithm inter-plays with the parallel workloads.

-Specifically, by the deadline of the project's final report, we plan to have completed the following:

-- a hardware simulation environment for CXL and multiple page sizes running on multiple cores
-- a study that motivates a need for a set of smart memory management policies in a tiered-memory system with different page sizes
+1. What is the performance of parallel applications running on a tiered-memory system with multiple page sizes?
-- a characterization of the memory access behavior as well as the related overhead in the data cache and TLB on different cores

-We hope to complete the following if the previous part shows solid results and if the time permits:

-- development of an algorithm that dynamically allocates pages of different sizes based on historical memory access data and an analysis of its effect on parallel graph applications
+2. Will workload be more imbalanced due to the longer la- tency of accessing the slower memory tier?
+Is the tiered- memory environment something that requires the paral- lel application programmer to react upon?
+3. What are the TLB miss rates under different configura- tions of page sizes and memory tiers?
+4. What is the cost to synchronize the hotness update of multiple cores?
+5. Why is it necessary to track hotness in a fine granularity?
+How imbalanced is page hotness among the address space?

+Take a look at Section 5 in the [final report](./15618_report.pdf) for a discussion of it!

 ## Schedule

-Please refer to the [proposal](./15618_proposal) for an initial schedule and the [milestone report](./15618_milestone) for an updated schedule.
+**As of the submission of the final report, all items have been completed.
+The last item of designing an algorithm is left as future research work.** Please refer to the [proposal](./15618_proposal) for an initial schedule and the [milestone report](./15618_milestone) for an updated schedule.